Linear Algebra

 type.
 This recipe

-considers vector norms, so the norm functions only need to accept one
+considers vector norms, so the norm functions only need to accept one-dimensional

 ).
 While the functions could take a